Osborne borrows policy with eye on leadership

 By unveiling plans to spur infrastructure investment in Britain, he borrowed from one of Corbyn's main policy pledges.

-Osborne said the government would invest 5 billion pounds by 2020 and pool local government pension pots into six wealth funds worth 25 billion pounds each to invest in vital infrastructure.
+Osborne said the government would invest 5 billion pounds ($7.6 billion) by 2020 and pool local government pension pots into six wealth funds worth 25 billion pounds each to invest in vital infrastructure.

 He also announced what party members hailed as a "coup", the recruitment of former Labour cabinet minister Andrew Adonis, a policy chief for Tony Blair, to chair an independent commission to decide where best to put those funds.